 Some accidents are reportable to the HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR) and the administrator should check if this is necessary after an incident.
-The accident record book will be kept in the office at each Centre.
+The accident record book will be kept in the office.